Why Abandoned Websites Exist, And How To Fix The Problem!

 Athlete’s preparing for competition gets laser-focused on their training by laying aside things that can potentially hinder their chances of winning.
 Sometimes, the things they abstain from: people, places, food, despite being things they enjoy, are things that divide their focus mentally, physically, and emotionally.

-The same logic is applied to branding a website; trim the things that hinder the overall goal: activities that bring in money, but might not be profitable in the long run.
+The same logic is applied to branding a website; trim the things that hinder the overall goal: thoughts, or even activities that bring in money, but might not be profitable in the long run.
 But that’s where clients get uncomfortable; lose perspective, and start backpedaling.

 Weigh Your Options